-A joyful celebration of the universal capacity to improvise, this delightful Elizabethan comedy is a rough and rowdy romp.
+A joyful celebration of the universal capacity to improvise, this delightful Elizabethan comedy is a rough and rowdy romp filled with MUSIC and MERRIMENT!
 As a group of players gathers to present a play about the elopement of star-crossed lovers, they are abruptly interrupted by a grocer and his wife.
 They have a different kind of play in mind–an outrageous hero’s quest of derring-do…The Knight of the Burning Pestle.
 And they know just the fellow to star–their apprentice, Rafe.
 This new subplot–invented on the fly–takes over the stage in surprising and disruptive ways.
-Everyone shares in the triumph of love and the singular, anything-can-happen adventure that is live theater.

 The Knight of the Burning Pestle is presented by Red Bull Theater in association with Fiasco Theater.